kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

 * Note: this function tells the RCWA to use the inverse rule of the Fourier transform for the dielectric.
+(This options is not implemented yet.)

 ```lua
 OptPrintIntermediate()